Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 The differences are in the engine range – Toyota only offers two engines to Peugeot, Citroen and Vauxhall’s four.

-They’re both variations of the PSA Group’s 1.5-litre diesel engine, which is common to the brand’s passenger cars.
+They’re both variations of the same Stellantis 1.5-litre diesel engine, which is also used by a number of passenger cars.
 As such, we rate it very highly for its responsiveness and particularly its refinement – it’s very quiet at a cruise, near-silent at idle and has a good spread of power across its rev range.

 Engines and gearboxes